GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 * [Software Developer](../stakeholders.md#Software-Developer)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
+* What are the Interface Requirements imposed on the system?
 * What are the exchange requirements imposed on the system?
 * What are the functional requirements imposed on the system?
-* What are the interface requirements imposed on the system?
 * What are the non-functional requirements imposed on the system?
 * What are the requirements of environmental conditions imposed on the system?
 * What is the range of acceptable system performance, i.e. the critical, top-level performance requirements derived from the operational needs?
-* Which stakeholder requirements are addressed by system requirements?
+* Which Stakeholder Requirements are addressed by System Requirements?
 ## Presentation
 A System Requirement Table (RVTM) featuring
 * unique requirement ID, text and attributes
 * traceability reference to upstream model elements and requirements
-* traceability reference to depended requirement(s) on the same abstraction level
+* traceability reference to depended requirements on the same abstraction level

 ## Profile Model Reference
 * [SAF_SFV06a_View](../stereotypes.md#SAF_SFV06a_View)